rootuttu/mltb/README.md

 This repo is by Anas .
-This is emoji added version of [Anasty17's](https://github.com/anasty17) repo.
+This is emoji added version of [Anasty17's](https://github.com/anasty17) repo without RSS FEED.

 This is a Telegram Bot written in Python for mirroring files on the Internet to your Google Drive or Telegram.
 Based on [python-aria-mirror-bot](https://github.com/lzzy12/python-aria-mirror-bot)